juliep2723/puzzle-game-hunts/_Overview_Summary/WIP_games/Next_Game/Mall_Game/Midnight_Prank_Protocol_Concept.md

 ### The Problem

-Lex has been researching the mall's history for a new music video when he discovered something incredible: In the 1980s, a legendary prankster named "The Foam Phantom" worked as a mall engineer and secretly rigged the entire building with an elaborate Rube Goldberg machine.
+Lex has been researching the mall's history for a new music video when he discovered something incredible: In the 1980s, a legendary prankster named "The Foam Phantom"  and secretly rigged the entire building with an elaborate Rube Goldberg machine.
 The plan was to create the ultimate prank—10,000 gallons of pink foam erupting from fountains, planters, and hidden vents to turn the mall into a foam party.

 The prank was never triggered... until now.
-While examining the old blueprints, Lex accidentally activated the 40-year-old system.
+While filming his music video and researching the mall's architecture, he accidentally activated the 40-year-old system.
 The machine is warming up, and in 60 minutes, the mall will be buried under mountains of pink foam.
-Lex is trying to trace the original trigger point, but he needs help finding the kill switches scattered throughout the mall.
+Lex is working on the technical side—trying to find the power source and control systems—but he needs help solving the Phantom's puzzles scattered throughout the mall to try to stop the eruption before it's too late.

 ### Your Mission

 Maya is frantically texting for help.
-Lex accidentally triggered the prank while researching the mall's history, and now you need to understand what the Foam Phantom built—and how to stop it—before the foam destroys everything.

-The Phantom was a master puzzle-maker.
-He didn't just rig the mall with foam machines—he left clues scattered throughout, hidden in plain sight.
-Each clue reveals a piece of the puzzle.
-Each piece brings you closer to understanding how the prank works and how to stop it.
+Lex accidentally triggered the prank and is working on the technical side—trying to access control systems and cut power.
+But the Phantom was a master puzzle-maker.
+He left clues scattered throughout the mall that need to be solved, and that's where you come in.

+Maya is coordinating the puzzle-solving side while Lex handles the technical work.
+She's found videos and research from Lex's earlier work that show where to look.
+The Phantom left clues hidden in plain sight throughout the mall.
+Each puzzle reveals a word—pieces of a message the Phantom left behind.
+Share everything you discover with Maya over text as she pieces together the clues with you.

-**Your journey is backwards:** The foam will flow from its starting point through the mall.
-But to stop it, you must trace that path in reverse—from where it ends back to where it starts, so that you can stop it before it starts.
+**Your journey is backwards:** To stop the prank, you must trace its path in reverse—from where it ends back to where it starts.
 Follow the clues, understand the Phantom's design, and find the source before it's too late.

-**You're collecting words**—pieces of a message the Phantom left behind.
-Share everything you discover with Maya over text.
-She's piecing together the clues with you, trying to understand what the Phantom intended.
 These words hold the key to stopping the prank, but only when you understand what they mean together.

-**The Phantom's puzzles are everywhere:** In the paths Lex walked, in the connections between stores, in hidden corners of the mall, in the games people play, in the infrastructure that powers everything.
-Each puzzle reveals another word.
-Each word is part of a larger message.
-And that message will tell you exactly how to stop what the Phantom started 40 years ago.

-**Key Understanding:** The Rube Goldberg machine flows through the mall in a specific path.
-To stop it, you must trace that path backwards—from where it ends back to where it begins.
-Only by following the prank backwards can you find where it starts and stop it at the source.

 ---